 The dance of a region can depict the area’s history and specialization.

 The above picture is of Awa-Odori in Tokushima, which attracts the largest numbers of visitors and dancers.

 There is no definite origin, but its idea can date back to spiritual dance or nenbutsu dance.

 Each characteristic of local Bon Odori shows each different culture in a region.

-As time passed, original religious meaning has faded, still, it’s a great event which provides an opportunity to reunite with people alive or deceased.
+Still, it’s a great event which provides an opportunity to reunite with people alive or deceased.

 -Invitation to Bon Dancing- (盆踊りの世界 Spiritual dance in midsummer night)